 Total carbs7.3 gramsFiber5.7 gramsSugars0.8 gramsSaturated fat3.1 gramsSodium237 mg(10% RDA)Magnesium74 mg(19% RDA)Potassium195 mg(10% EMR)

 Ingredients (makes 10 tortillas)

 - Add the ground chia seeds.
 To grind them, use a blender and pulse until powdered.
-I prefer using my Bamix immersion blender with the dry mill because it's easy to clean.
 Pour in the water and mix until well combined using your hands.
 If needed, add a few more tablespoons of water.
 Be careful not to use too much, or the dough will get too sticky and difficult to roll.
 Let the dough rest in the fridge or on the kitchen counter for up to an hour.

 - Remove from the fridge and cut the dough into 6 equal pieces.
 Place a piece of the dough between two pieces of baking paper and roll out until the dough is very thin.
 Alternatively, use a nonstick silicon covered roller and a silicon mat like I did.

 - Use a 20 cm/ 8 inch lid or bowl to cut out the tortillas.

 - Repeat with the remaining dough and the cut-offs until you get 10 tortillas.
 If you have any dough left, use it for making nachos.

 Preheat a heavy-bottom pan greased with just 1 teaspoon of ghee or lard.
 Place the tortillas, one at a time, on top of the hot pan and cook over a medium heat on one side for 1-2 minutes until lightly browned.
 Turn on the other side and cook for 30-60 more seconds.
 Don't overcook or the tortillas will become too crispy and will lose their flexibility.
 Grease more when needed and repeat for the rest of the tortillas.